 Just as contour lines on an ordinary map indicate a hill or valley by joining points of equal height, so the isobars on a meteorological map indicate high and low pressure systems by joining points where the pressure is the same.
 If contour lines on a map are very close together they indicate a steep hill, with the slope descending at a right-angle to the contour.
 Isobars very close together indicate an intense pressure system with strong winds.

-One might expect the wind to blow at a right-angle to the isobars, directly towards the lowest pressure.
+We might expect the wind to blow at a right-angle to the isobars, directly towards the lowest pressure.
 In fact it blows nearly parallel to the isobars.
 This is caused by the rotation of the Earth, and can be seen in the swirling spiral shape of clouds on satellite photos of a low.
 In the northern hemisphere, the wind blows counterclockwise round the center of a low and clockwise round the center of an anticyclone.

 Heated by the sun, air at the Equator constantly rises and spreads out towards the Poles.
 It cools at high altitude, descends at the Poles and blows back towards the Equator.